Peter is ranked by Legal 500 and Chambers UK as a leading barrister, (Band 1), in international crime and extradition and criminal fraud.

 - 2014 – Acquittal of medical practitioner accused of fraud on NHS - found not guilty after challenges to statistician's evidence on "out of hours" working.

 - 2014 – Operation Truthful – advising Pensions Regulator in relation to pension liberation fraud.

 - 2013 – Acquittal of professional person accused of mortgage fraud surrounding the purchase of an Elizabethan manor house.

 - 2010-2013 - SFO v W - Leading counsel for the defence in alleged fraud on Allied Irish Banks Plc using a complex structure upon which AIB advanced £740 million.

 - 2012 – Leading counsel for the defence in respect of high value "phishing" fraud on HBOS.

 - 2011 – FSA v W - Market abuse and mis-selling investment products.

 - 2011 – Leading counsel for the defence on allegations of money laundering of proceeds of $15 million theft from Commerzbank, Frankfurt.

 - 2011 – Leading counsel for the defence in respect of City of London Police investigation and prosecution of high profile boiler room fraud based in Spain and Sweden.

 - 2010 – Mortgage fraud concerning high value country houses.

-- 2010 – Re C EWHC 136 Admin - application by receiver seeking declaration as to the true owner in equity of a property said to have been the subject of a sham transaction to avoid confiscation.
+- 2010 – Re C EWHC 136 Admin - Receivership proceedings in respect of a property said to have been the subject of a sham transaction to avoid confiscation.

 - 2010 – Leading counsel for defence in respect of allegations of bullion fraud.